 Having the support of people with similar financial goals and challenges is another way to make life more enjoyable as you work to get out of debt.

-Sometimes this group will come to you in the form of friends, family, or co-workers that are working on their own financial goals.
+Sometimes, this group will come to you through friends, family, or co-workers working on their own financial goals.

 You can also find support groups online.

-Having a support group, whether in person or online can help keep you inspired and motivated.
+A support group, whether in person or online, can help keep you inspired and motivated.

-From financial ideas to tips about having fun on a budget, finding a group of people that are encouraging and supportive as you pay off debt will make the journey more fun and less lonely.
+From financial ideas to tips about having fun on a budget, finding a group of encouraging and supportive people as you pay off debt will make the journey more fun and less lonely.

 Plan for wiggle room

 To this day, I keep a buffer in our checking account.
-There is nothing ore deflating than an unexpected expense popping up that you hadn’t remembered and throwing you entire budget off, causing overdraft fees, negative balances, and mess ups to your zero based budget.
+Nothing is more deflating than an unexpected expense popping up that you hadn’t remembered and throwing your entire budget off, causing overdraft fees, negative balances, and mess-ups to your zero based budget.

 This way, even when your husband says, I ordered a new snowblower part from Amazon (when you hadn’t planned for that in this paycheck’s budget), you are covered.